Lucia Bosetti

 Lucia Bosetti (born 9 July 1989, Tradate) is an Italian professional volleyball player.
 She plays for Italy women's national volleyball team.

-She has competed in the 2012 Summer Olympics.
+She has competed in the 2012 Summer Olympics, and 2019 Montreux Volley Masters.

+Family

 She is the daughter of Giuseppe Bosetti, former coach of Italy's volleyball female national team, and Franca Bardelli, who played 93 times for the latter; her sister Caterina also played for Italy's national team.
 She is 1.75 m tall.